 I’ve used the following chart in another article on volatility.
 I use it again because it’s a great reminder of how bad things were during that time and offers some perspective on what we just experienced.

+Looking at some market history can be helpful.
 Perspective is valuable when making investment decisions.

 Past performance does not predict future results